On the Nash Problem over 3-Fold Terminal Singularities of Type cAx/2: Preliminaries

 A $\mathbb{K}$-arc $\alpha:\mathrm{Spec}(\mathbb{K}[\![t]\!])\to X$ induces a discrete semi-valuation

 on the local ring $\mathcal{O}_{X,\pi_{X}(\alpha)}$, defined by taking composition with the $t$-adic valuation.

 In general, this semi-valuation cannot be extended to a valuation defined on the function field $\mathbb{C}(X)$.
-This will happen if $\mathbb{C}(X)\subseteq \mathbb{K}(\!(t)\!)$ is a field extension, which is the same as the image of $\alpha$ being dense in $X$.
+It will be a valuation if $\mathbb{C}(X)\subseteq \mathbb{K}(\!(t)\!)$ is a field extension, which is the same as the image of $\alpha$ being dense in $X$.
 This leads to the concept of \emph{fat arcs}.

 \begin{definition}[Fat Arcs] An arc $\alpha:\mathrm{Spec}(\mathbb{K}[\![t]\!])\to X$ is called \emph{thin} (or \emph{algebraically thin}) if the image of $\alpha$ is contained in a proper closed subscheme of $X$.
 Otherwise, $\alpha$ is called \emph{fat} (or \emph{algebraically fat}).
 Equivalently, $\alpha$ is fat if and only if $\mathrm{val}_{\alpha}$ is a valuation on $\mathbb{C}(X)$. \end{definition} Now we define the semi-valuations of $X$ induced by the Nash components of $X$, which will be shown to actually be valuations on $X$.
 Let $C_{i}$ be a Nash component, and let $\alpha_{i}\in C_{i}$ be the generic point.
 By Proposition \ref{Nashgen}, we have a generalization $\tilde{\alpha}_{i}\in \pi_{X}^{-1}(X_{\mathrm{sing}})$ such that $\tilde{\alpha}_{i}(\eta)\notin X_{\mathrm{sing}}$ and $\tilde{\alpha_{i}}(0)\in X_{\mathrm{sing}}$.
 Hence, we have $C_{i}=\widebar{\{\alpha_{i}\}}\subseteq\overline{\{\tilde{\alpha}_{i}\}}$.
 Since $C_{i}$ is an irreducible component of $\pi_{X}^{-1}(X_{\mathrm{sing}})$, we get that $\tilde{\alpha}_{i}$ is also the generic point of $C_{i}$ (i.e., $\tilde{\alpha}_{i}=\alpha_{i}$, and this also implies $C_{i}\nsubseteq\pi_{X}^{-1}(X_{\mathrm{sing}})$).
 We obtain the semi-valuation $\mathrm{val}_{C_{i}}:=\mathrm{val}_{\alpha_{i}}$ of $X$.